gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 ## Recommended next test

 The next best test is to introduce one new structural pressure:
--	crossing or non-crossing from a loosening second-arc weaker relational plateau into clearer independent separation
+- deepening, re-softening, or weak recovery pressure inside the newly stabilized clearer-independent state after second-arc plateau decay

 This will let the triad be tested on:
--	whether the loosening second-arc plateau fully tips into clearer independent separation
--	whether residual transformed organization still delays that crossing
--	whether temporary re-stabilization of the weakened lower-order state is still possible
+- whether the new clearer-independent regime behaves as a stable post-relational mainline
+- whether weak transformed background constraint remains only residual or begins to reactivate into lower-order relation
+- whether renewed weak relational pressure can reappear from this quieter regime
+- whether coherence can distinguish among deeper independent stabilization, weak constraint-memory persistence, and fresh early re-softening
 -	whether coherence can distinguish among downgraded erosion, downgraded re-stabilization, and full transition into clearer independent separation